BRITE-REU/programming-workshops/source/workshops/07_SQL/Relational_Databases.rst

    * a tab "\\t" (a tab separated file or **tsv**)
    * a comma "," (a comma separated file or **csv**)

 For example, importing movie data into the movies table can be done as follows.
-First set the type of field separator.
-This can be done with **.mode csv** or **.mode tabs** command,  then import the data from the file movies.tsv.
+First, create a tab separated file with the data.
+We'll arbitrarily call it movies.tsv.
+Next, set the type of field separator in sqlite.
+This can be done with **.mode tabs** command (or **.mode csv** if your file is comma separated).
+Finally import the data from the file movies.tsv using the **.import** command including the file name and the destination table.
 Note that the prompt **sqlite>** appears when the sqlite3 program is running.

 .. code:: SQL